howtoscalenn/howtoscalenn.github.io/index.md

 ![real_training_coord_check_fig2](/assets/img/how_to_scale_cheatsheet/real_training_coord_check_fig2.png){: width="100%"}

 - **Remove bias terms in linear layers**
-    - Most frontier LLMs do not use bias in their linear layers—even recent state-of-the-art models.
+    - Most frontier LLMs do not use bias in their linear layers, even recent state-of-the-art models.
         - Likely due to numerical stability and better generalization.
             - For numerical stability, I’ve seen cases where bias terms were so large that log-prob ratio for PPO (e.g. with vLLM inference) diverged at step 0.
 (It should ideally be 0.)
             - And, well, *bias* is literally bias.
 You'd better off tuning your slope (weight), not your bias for model generalization (i guess).
-        - However, [Qwen2](https://arxiv.org/abs/2407.10671) uses bias in QKV projection—based on [Su Jianlin's blog post](https://spaces.ac.cn/archives/9577)—claiming it helps generalization for long context.
+        - However, [Qwen2](https://arxiv.org/abs/2407.10671) uses bias in QKV projection, based on [Su Jianlin's blog post](https://spaces.ac.cn/archives/9577), claiming it helps generalization for long context.

 - **Reconsider your optimizer HPs**
     - The standard setup for training large-scale transformers is often $$(\beta_1, \beta_2, \epsilon) = (0.9, 0.95, 1e{-8})$$,